Lady Rachel Cooper OBE PhD (Chair)

 Andrew has acted as a finance trustee for a Manchester and London based charity established to assist people with learning disabilities to lead independent and fulfilling lives.

-A former MHSG student (class of 1985), Kate joined the Governing body formally in December 2018, with an expectation of chairing the Estates Committee in due course.
+A former MHSG student (class of 1985), Kate joined the Governing body formally in December 2018 and is Chair of the Estates Committee.

 Stephanie Klass MA